I listen every Monday morning

 something interesting about dumb laws in Ohio in regards to catching whales.

-Also would like to mention that there is a radio show on WRTN which you
+Also would like to mention that there is a radio show on WRTN which you are

 also on, with a husband and wife.
 I think that they come out of St Louis.

-Anyway there was an old song before my time that was called "Three
+Anyway there was an old song before my time that was called "Three Sheets To

-The Wind" , They were interviewing somebody and they thought it was
+The Wind" , They were interviewing somebody and they thought it was meaning

 that someone was tipsy from too much liquor.
-Well On the Danny Styles
+Well On the Danny Styles show a

 while back he mentioned that it referred to a sailboat.
 Just thought you